Thursday, December 20, 2012

 My Makkah Miracles

-It's two years ago this month that we're in Makkah to perform the haj.
+It's two years ago this month that we were in Makkah to perform the haj.
 It's a journey like no other.
 A time for conscience and contemplation.
 And a late, late honeymoon.
 The memory lingers as the idle mind succumbs to flashbacks.
 Two years on, the heady scenes and sounds are still stirring the senses.
 Everyone came back with tales of miracle moments.
 I'll tell you my six:

 1. Poetry Meets Poetry.